code-with-amitk/Code-examples/ds_questions/questions/strings/palindromes/longest-palin-substring_continous_brute-force.md

   - Find longest palindromic substring in source string.
 Eg: `babad`
     - This will have 2 longest palindromic substrings `bab` & `aba`.
     - Any of 2 answers is fine.
+  - There can be 1 more problem where palindromic characters are not continous `bagab`, But that's a seperate problem.

 ### Logic
   - Loop over every substring present in main string.
 For `babab`